 Only after moving to France did I start to learn about the importance of Tết in our culture.
-My husband grew up in Việt Nam and often tells me stories of life in the post-war era.
+D grew up in Việt Nam and often tells me stories of life in the post-war era.
 During the weeks leading up to the new year, the streets of Saigon would be pulsating with activity in anticipation of Tết.
 Homes were spotlessly cleaned and decorated with flowers, altars in remembrance of ancestors were tended to, and traditional dishes were prepared.
 Being superstitious, every household, including those of modest means, stocked their homes with provisions to ensure a year of abundance and richness.
 Come new year’s day, everyone gussied up in their new outfits to receive guests and to visit family and friends.

 Being far from the motherland, our traditions have perhaps become a bit diluted with each passing year.
 And for those who were not born in Việt Nam like me, Tết probably doesn’t hold quite the same significance as it does for those who grew up there.
 Nonetheless, it has become an annual tradition that I embrace as ardently as I do customs that I have inherited from the US and France.
-As we rang in the year of the monkey and celebrated new beginnings this past Sunday, my husband and his family reminisced fondly of new years past and exchanged stories of life in Việt Nam after the war.
+As we rang in the year of the monkey and celebrated new beginnings this past Sunday, D and his family reminisced fondly of new years past and exchanged stories of life in Việt Nam after the war.
 In hearing their stories and sharing a meal of our traditional dishes, I feel not only more connected to my own culture but also to my parents’ country.
 I hope that our traditions will endure for generations to come.